ramon54321/PopcornProject/Server/api.md

 <a name="module_WebServer+createBalanceSheet"></a>

 ### webServer.createBalanceSheet()
-Creates balance sheetFetches all blocks from databaseGoes through every block's transaction and updates balances accordingly
+Creates balance sheetFetches all blocks from databaseGoes through every block's transaction and updates balances accordinglyfasddafsInitialize balance sheet by setting every persons balance to 0

 **Kind**: instance method of [<code>WebServer</code>](#module_WebServer)
 <a name="module_WebServer+updateBalanceSheet"></a>